ADirin/DataBase_Solution/Week 2/Inclass_Assignment/Transaction.md

 ```

-What is the expction query?
+What is the output of the follwoing query?

 ```sql
 explain SELECT * FROM Accounts, Transactions;